Illustration by Diego Blanco

 Retailers need to make sure they have the appropriate return on that investment.
 You always need to balance the operational implications with the marketing wow factor.
 If the fulfillment process is too expensive or takes too long, it won’t matter how pretty the package is.

 3. Prioritize free (and fast) shipping

-There are ways to manage the cost of free shipping, such as having a minimum order size to qualify for it or offering it only with promotions or select items.
+There are ways to manage free shipping costs, such as having a minimum order size to qualify for it, or offering it only with promotions or select items.
 Yet with any free shipping option, retailers need an ecommerce logistic solution that is affordable.

 4. Automate what you can